awwaiid/iwt/README.md

 # iwt: I Wish To...

-> A cli pipeline helper tool, backed by openai, inspired by `rg`, `jq`, etc. But you know .... magic instead of science.
+> A cli pipeline wish granting tool that calls out to GPT, inspired by `rg`, `jq`, etc. But you know .... magic instead of science.
 Make a wish!

 This is currently using the OpenAI API.
 I don't have access to GPT-4 API yet, so this is using `gpt-3.5-turbo-16k`.
 Eventually that should be configurable, and even cooler would be to support alternate APIs or local models.
 Let's see if we can get it working at all first though, k?